 Care for Silver Jewelry

-Cleaning Sterling Silver will help to keep its bright shine, and when it is cleaned, it can be difficult to differentiate sterling silver from White Gold.
+Cleaning Silver will help to keep its bright shine, and when it is cleaned, it can be difficult to differentiate sterling silver from White Gold.
 The best way to clean silver is to use a cleaning agent that has a sulfur base.
 This type of cleaner tends to have a pungent odor, but it will work quite well to remove accumulated tarnish.

 Chemically Treated Clothes